sahara101/Movie-Roulette/README.md

 # Random Plex Movie
 Docker container which chooses a random movie from your Plex Library.
 You can send a watch request to Plex Client with the chosen movie.
 You can also turn on your Apple TV and each chosen movie has links to TMDB, Trakt and IMDB.

+It should work also with other clients which have the advertise as player function but without the turn on option :)

 <img width="1307" alt="image" src="https://github.com/sahara101/Random-Plex-Movie/assets/22507692/1288b47e-a0f2-48af-93a9-e41f7a6f1bc8">

 # DISCLAIMER